Værøya: Geography

 The island lies at the southern of the Lofoten archipelago, between the islands of Røstlandet and Moskenesøya.
 The small, uninhabited island of Mosken lies a short distance north of Værøya.
 The Moskenstraumen strait lies to the north of the island, the Vestfjorden lies to the east, and the Norwegian Sea is to the west.
 The highest point on the island is the 450 m tall mountain Nordlandsnupen.

 The island has two villages on it: Nordland (on the northern edge of the island) and Sørland (on the southeastern peninsula).
 About 95% of the island's residents live in Sørland, which is also the administrative centre of the municipality.
 There is also the old (now abandoned) village of Mostad on the southern part of the island.
 The Værøy Church and Old Værøy Church are both located on the island.

 History

-The Norwegian Lundehund was a dog used in Værøy to hunt puffins on the narrow cliffs on the island.
+The Norwegian Lundehund was a dog used in Værøya to hunt puffins on the narrow cliffs on the island.
 The dog breed nearly went extinct in the 20th century, but a few dogs remained and the breed has since made a comeback.